FRex/zipsavings/README.md

 sum of 'Compressed' column in `7z l` output.
 Field 'unpacked' means the sum of 'Size' column in `7z l` output and is sum of byte sizes of all files in the archive (loose files on disk might take up more or less space due to how filesystem allocates disk space exactly).
+Due to this uncompressed formats (`iso`, `tar`, etc.) and small archives or archives with incompressible data where padding, headers and filenames add more bytes than compression saves will show small negative savings.

 Best way to run it is to zip up the `zipsavings` directory contents and run it directly with python or (to keep tinkering with it) via a help